JordanSpencerWu/old-website/_posts/book/2017/2017-01-29-essentialism.md

 categories: [book]
 class: 23
 date: 2017-01-29 10:00:00
 description: This book is about doing the important things in life and eliminating the nonessentials.
 We can't do it all, we must filter out what's important and control our life.
-To become an Essentialist, we must learn to prioritize our life and to say no. Remember life is short, focus on what is meaningful and live life that really matters.
+To become an Essentialist, we must learn to prioritize our life and to say no. Remember life is short, focus on what is meaningful and live a life that really matters.
 hidden: true
 img-path: /assets/images/books/essentialism.jpg
 layout: book